A Change for the Worst?

 With the 1994 replacement, an elegant compromise was found with the dash mounted stick shift close to the steering wheel.
 I’ve driven two generations of Fiat Ducato with this arrangement and I consider its gearchange better than that on many hatchbacks I encounter.
 Car manufacturers, including Fiat and Honda, have also taken this up, freeing up floorspace and putting the control nearer to the steering wheel.

 The fate of the column shift encapsulates the mindset of the car industry.
-It is very conservative and depressingly homogenous.
+It is very conservative and depressingly homogeneous.
 It is also very happy when it can combine fashion with the cheapest possible solution.
 When one manufacturer heads down a path with moderate success, others follow without quite analysing why.
 Old ideas are dumped entirely, rather than being seen as right for certain situations and worthy of development.
 In 20 years time, someone will likely be writing here complaining about the wholesale dumping of the central gearstick.